dtandev/coronavirus/README.md

 # Comments to dataset

+## 08/04/2020
+* There is no consistency in informing about healthy and recovered people.
+Some sources do not treat recovered patients as healthy and some do.

 ## 04/04/2020
 * If you use our dataset, please, send your work to us (mkn.geosin@uwm.edu.pl).
 We will share it on our social media channels.